Resolving overload sets in C++ that differ in accepting

 sequence

-(the underlying type of "A lovely string"
+from const char[16] (the underlying type of "A lovely string") to

-, and that’s preferred over the alternative conversion to
+bool, and that’s preferred over the alternative conversion to

 The same holds if we replace